 Like far too many other optimistic math majors, I applied to a large number of math REUs for the summer 2026 cycle, hoping to get into something.
-Luckily, I did get into something, and I have committed (Einstein Institute of Mathematics).
-In this post, I'm going to talk about my experiences applying to REUs (including things like how many I applied to, when I started writing applications), as well as some resources I used and advice I've gathered.
-However, much of what is said here should be taken with a grain of salt, since, as a freshman, there is and likely was a significant bias against me in REU selection.
-Of course, I am also not an expert on this subject, and I will include many of the excellent resources that I utilized during this application season.
+Luckily, I did get into something.
+In this post, I'm going to talk about my experiences applying to REUs (including things like how many I applied to, when I started writing applications, etc.), as well as some resources I used and advice I've gathered.
+It will also include a (hopefully expanding) list of successful REU application writing materials to serve as a reference.
+However, much of what is said here should be taken with a pea-size grain of salt, since, as a freshman, there is and likely was a significant bias against me in REU selection.
+Of course, I am also not an expert or authority on this subject.
+I will include many of the excellent resources that I utilized during this application season and encourage feedback.
 It is very likely that the advice I give this year will change in subsequent years.

 How do I find REUs?

-I finish my first semester at UNC, and now I'm wondering: what even is an REU application like?
-When I searched online at the beginning of winter break, I was immediately overwhelmed by the number of seemingly important things.
+After my first semester, I was wondering: what even is an REU application like?
+When I searched online at the beginning of winter break, I was immediately overwhelmed by the number of seemingly important things (I was also unable to find a resource that informed the freshman demographic, hence why I wanted to write this post).
 First, REUs aren't only in math, and nearly every field has them, from neuroscience to engineering to nuclear physics to even organization-specific programs like NASA, JPL, LIGO, SETI, and even more.
 The social sciences also have some representation, though this wasn't the focus of my applications so I am less informed in that area.
 It can be overwhelming how much there is, but luckily, math REUs are well-documented.

 The first "resource" I found was the subreddit r/REU.
 Like many other subreddits and forums relating to academia, r/REU contains a lot of misinformation and irrelevant generalization.
 For some reason, I thought r/REU was only for math programs, but I quickly learned that I was wrong when I wrote a comment and received advice that was completely useless.
-Fortunately, math REUs do have significant representation in the subreddit, and there are some threads from past application years.
+Fortunately, math REUs do have significant representation in the subreddit, and there are some threads from past application years (Math REU 2026 Thread, Math REU 2025 Thread, Math REU 2024 Thread; more results are buried somewhere in the subreddit).
 I interpreted the subreddit as more of a gauge of similar applicants, but I took most advice with a grain of salt.
 It's great to see a lot of motivated people in one place desperate for research experience and something cool-looking on a CV (me included).
 The subreddit is essentially a combination of people complaining about the NSF ETAP application portal to a very high degree, a place for skeptics with impostor syndrome to be consoled, and a daily barrage of people asking "what's the difference between a cover letter and a statement of interest?"
 I'll give some advice on that last point later, but overall, the subreddit was a great companion throughout the application process (though it occasionally caused self-doubt), and you might meet some cool people there too!

 I think the beautiful thing about REUs is that anyone from any institution will be applying.
-Students from Yale, Columbia, Harvard, MIT, Stanford, UC Berkeley, UNC (me!), and many other prestigious schools, are competing for few positions at highly competitive math REUs at seemingly "no-name" universities like California State University Chico or University of Minnesota Duluth (which, as we'll talk about later, is probably not worth applying to if you attend a non T10 university).
+Students from Yale, Columbia, Harvard, MIT, Stanford, UC Berkeley, UNC (me!), and many other prestigious schools, are competing for few positions at highly competitive math REUs at seemingly "no-name" universities like California State University Chico or University of Minnesota Duluth (which, as we'll talk about later, is probably less productive to apply to if you attend a non-T10 university in the US).

 The first place to find math REUs is Steve Butler's (Iowa State University) Math REU Programs website.
-For the past few years, Steve Butler and some other people (not sure who) have maintainted a nearly exhaustive list of math REUs that are running each summer.
+For the past few years, Steve Butler and some other people (not sure who) have maintained a nearly exhaustive list of math REUs that are running each summer.
 This includes applied and pure math REUs, as well as some institutional and/or industrial internships at places such as JPL or the NSA.
-For 2026, just under 200 REUs were listed (note that when I say "REU," I'm including many SURFS and non-NSF funded programs—which are institution-specific and may be funded alternatively—as in math REUs, most programs will be REUs anyway).
-I encourage checking out the rest of this website as it contains helpful advice (albeit a little outdated) about REU applications.
+For 2026, just under 200 REUs were listed (note that when I say "REU," I'm including many SURFS and non-NSF funded programs—which are institution-specific and may be funded alternatively—since among math summer research programs, most will be REUs anyway).
+I encourage checking out the rest of that website as it contains helpful advice (albeit a little outdated) about REU applications.

-A non-exhaustive list of places to find REUs includes a search query on NSF, reufinder.com, NSF ETAP, mathprograms.org.
+A non-exhaustive list of places to find REUs includes a search query on NSF, reufinder.com, NSF ETAP, mathprograms.org, and the American Mathematical Society (AMS) (which also features an incredibly useful blog post about applying to math REUs).

 What is the culture of math REUs and where are applications submitted?

 In the realm of math REUs, the institution at which an REU takes place is essentially irrelevant to the supposed "prestige" of a program.
-There aren't many exceptions, math REUs can be divided into "tiers."
-Personally I see there being 3 tiers: the first consists of the long-standing REUs (such as Duluth, Williams SMALL, UChicago, Baruch, Twin Cities, Rutgers DIMACS etc.), the second consists of not-as-long-standing yet very well-known REUs (such as FUSRP, UMich, IU Bloomington, Yale SUMRY, MIT MSRP, Clemson, ICERM etc.), and the third consists of newer and perhaps more underclassmen-friendly REUs (such as Haverford, Ohio State OSUIM, California State San Bernardino, Tufts VERSEIM, Michigan State SUREIM, USC Palmetto, etc.).
+There aren't many exceptions; math REUs can be divided into "tiers."
+Personally I see there being 3 tiers: the first consists of the long-standing REUs (such as Duluth, Williams SMALL, UChicago, Baruch, Twin Cities, Rutgers DIMACS etc.), the second consists of not-as-long-standing yet very well-known REUs (such as UMich, IU Bloomington, Yale SUMRY, MIT MSRP, Clemson, ICERM, California State San Bernardino etc.), and the third consists of newer and perhaps more underclassmen-friendly REUs (such as Haverford, Ohio State OSUIM, Tufts VERSEIM, Michigan State SUREIM, USC Palmetto, Oklahoma State University etc.).
 However, getting into any REU at all is already a signifier of significant success, as there are just so many applicants.
+International REUs fall in their own category and are listed below.

 Here are some (not so fun) facts.
-Math REU acceptance rates are consistently less than 5%, and this statistic holds even for "lower-tier" programs.
-For example, Baruch accepted 12/800 students, ICERM accepted 18/600 students, SMALL accepted 40/700 students, and so on.
+Math REU acceptance rates are typically less than 5%, and this statistic holds even for "lower-tier" programs.
+For example, for the 2026 cycle, Baruch accepted 12/800 students, ICERM accepted 18/600 students, SMALL accepted 40/700 students, and so on.
 The most notable anomaly is probably the Duluth REU, which accepted 9/347 students, which, even with its 2.5% acceptance rate, largely accepts Ivy League and Stanford/MIT students as can be seen from its past participants.
 I recommend reconsidering applying unless you attend one of those schools.

 Most math REU applications are concentrated on mathprograms.org and NSF ETAP.
 The lack of standardization in REU applications is something that certainly requires reform, but who knows when that will happen.
 ETAP is a step in the right direction, but the website is incredibly glitchy and has garnered quite a bit of hate.
 Applications require no fee, so apply to as many as you want, with one caveat—apply largely to programs you would actually be interested in contributing to.